May 2021 | Buy and Sell Properties Online New York May 2021 | Buy and Sell Properties Online New York

 There can be only three possible consequences of the underwriter’s evaluation as given below.

-This means you are entitled to submit more documents to satisfy the underwriter’s questions.
+You can submit documents to satisfy the underwriter’s questions.
 Although, you’ll be clear to close while the documents go through the assessment.
 One of the most common requests includes verification/proving large amounts of deposit in the buyer’s bank.
-In such situations, a gift /donation letter from the donor is vital (if the amount is gifted or given as a donation) to prove it’s not a loan.
+In such situations, a gift /donation letter from the donor is vital to prove it’s not a loan.

 This means there are significant questions in your file for which a loan officer will work with you closely to resolve the underwriter’s questions.

-This means even if the buyers got the loan pre-approved and had a thorough review of their finances, their loan will still be ultimately declined.
+If the buyers got the loan pre-approved and review of their finances thoroughly, their loan will still be ultimately declined.

 How Long Does Underwriting Take To Complete?